brigoste/CIRRUS/discretization/README.md

 Defines the common operator interface for matrix assembly.

-An operator consumes discretization information and contributes to the final algebraic system.
+An operator consumes discretization information and generates `MatrixContribution` objects and/or cell residual contributions.

 The operator layer does not determine the physical fluxes themselves.